 - In the settings, select the system settings.

-- Next, click the About.
+- Next, navigate to the About section.

 - Under the Windows specifications, you can find Windows information such as Windows Edition(Home, Pro, Enterprise), Windows Version, OS build info.

-Check PC Specs on Windows 10 using System information
+Check Full PC Specs using System information

-- First of all, open the system information.
+- This opens the system information.

 - First of all open the System information.